 Software solutions tend to be the most well-known "face" of cybersecurity.
 You're probably familiar with antivirus programs and email spam filters, but even these aren't "set it and forget it" solutions.
-Best practices for securing your small business include ensuring all workstations have:
+Best practices for securing your small business include ensuring all workstations have the necessary software configured correctly.